H. Vinoth: Film career

 In early 2016, Vinoth narrated a script to Karthi, who was very impressed and agreed to team up with him, after the release of Kaashmora and Kaatru Veliyidai.
-The film was titled as Theeran Adhigaaram Ondru and produced by S. R. Prakashbabu and S.R.
-Prabhu, under Dream Warrior Pictures.
+The film was titled Theeran Adhigaaram Ondru and produced by S. R. Prakashbabu and S. R. Prabhu, under Dream Warrior Pictures.
 The story was based on true events from Operation Bawaria, which involved the nefarious activity of dacoits and its eventual containment by Tamil Nadu police.
 Karthi and Rakul Preet Singh played the lead roles in the film, while Abhimanyu Singh played the prime antagonist.
 Upon release, it received highly positive reviews.
 Karthi's performance was highly acclaimed, for which, he received the Filmfare Critics Award for Best Actor – South and was nominated for the Filmfare Award for Best Actor – Tamil.

-During the post-production of Theeran Adhigaaram Ondru, Vinoth narrated a story of a con-man, to Ajith.
+During the post-production of Theeran, Vinoth narrated a story of a conman to Ajith Kumar.
 However, Ajith rejected it, citing he had done similar movies, and suggested him to remake Pink, in Tamil.
 Ajith mentioned that he liked his style of writing and wanted him as the director, particularly.
 Initially, Vinoth was reluctant on doing a remake, but on Ajith's request and repeated viewings of the original, he accepted to do it under Boney Kapoor's production house, Bayview Projects.
-Boney Kapoor, Ajith, and Vinoth entered into a two film deal, that started with Nerkonda Paarvai, and a big-budget action thriller, Valimai.
+Kapoor, Vinoth, and Ajith entered into a two-film deal that started with Nerkonda Paarvai and a big-budget action thriller, Valimai.
 Nerkonda Paarvai released on 8 August 2019 and received positive reviews from critics.
-Valimai released on 25 February 2022, to mixed reviewes and was a box office success.
-In 2023, his next directional film Thunivu was released, it was also a box office success with gross of over 200 crores.
-Now, Vinoth is working on the script of Valimai 2, which is a sequel to his blockbuster movie Valimai, Thunivu 2 and Thunivu 3.
-The latter two are sequels to his film Thunivu.
-All are produced by Boney Kapoor and star Ajith Kumar.
+Valimai released in 2022 to mixed reviews but was still a box office success.
+In 2023, he directed his fifth film Thunivu, his third collaboration with Ajith and Kapoor.
+Like Valimai, it received mixed reviews but was a box office success.
+The film grossed over ₹200 crores.